Gourab-Pal/HotelBookingSystem/README.md

 ## Contact

-For any inquiries or issues, please open an issue on the GitHub repository.
+For any inquiries or issues, please open an issue on the GitHub repository. <br>
+> **Note:** For more information, you can connect with me on [LinkedIn](www.linkedin.com/in/gourab-pal-0327801a4).

 ---